SourceTree a Free Git and Mercurial GUI (Mac OSX)

 - Press Close when you are done adding accounts.

-The system displays a list of your hosted repositories and repositories your account is following.
+The system displays a list of your remote accounts.

 - Press Close.

-You'll notice that the SourceTree does not list your hosted repositories on your Bookmarks list.
-The bookmarks list is only for local repositories; you'll need to clone from a hosted repository or create a local repository to add to this list.
+You'll notice that the SourceTree does not list all your hosted repositories.
+You'll need to clone from a hosted repository or create a local repository to add to this list.

-To clone a hosted project to your local machine, you can do the following:
+To clone a remote repository to your local machine, do the following:

-The system adds the clone to your list of bookmarks.
+The system adds the clone to your list of Local repositories.

 Doing more with SourceTree